S: Stockton - Straub

 Although he did work for Joint Promotions we mostly associate Dale with the independents, largely because he and his brother promoted under the name Spartan Promotions, and were amongst the most highly respected promoters in the business.
 The end of a long career came abruptly and tragically one night at Hamilton Town Hall in a contest with Peter Preston.
 A loose ring board caused a serious spinal injury which required major surgery, thus ending a twenty year career.

-Professor Eddy Stratton (Doctor Kamikaze)
+Professor Eddy Stratton (Also known as Doctor Kamikaze)

 1960s and 70s star of the independent circuit Eddie Stratton was the real deal as far as the martial arts were concerned.
 He was a British aikido teacher and the founder of Yoshinkan UK, and the Shudokan Institute of Aikido International.
 Prior to his contests he would demonstrate break bricking with his hands and feet.
 He was the first person on television to smash tiles with a headbutt.
 In 1998 Eddie received his 9th Dan in aikido.
 He was known to wrestling fans as Professor Eddy Stratton and the villainous masked man Doctor Kamikaze.
 Eddy Stratton died on 9th March, 2000.